 4. Hiding your encryption

-If you are concerned about encryption software being found on your computer regardless of what’s in it, there are a few tricks to help disguise TrueCrypt.
+If you are concerned about encryption software being found on your computer regardless of what’s in it, there are a few tricks to help disguise VeraCrypt.

 You can rename your encrypted volume to look like a different type of file.
 Using the '.iso' file extension, to disguise it as a CD image, is one option that works well for large volumes of around 700 MB.
 Other extensions would be more realistic for smaller volumes.

-You can also rename the TrueCrypt program itself, assuming you have stored it as you would a regular file, rather than installing it as a program. explains how to do this.
+You can also rename the VeraCrypt program itself, assuming you have stored it as you would a regular file, rather than installing it as a program.
+The VeraCrypt tutorial explains how to do this.

 5. When encryption is illegal